Our welcoming community and faculty of teaching artists nurture the joy of learning music in people of all ages

 We hope to see you at Exploration classes!

 The unique Exploration series invites students and their families to challenge themselves in new ways, learn about new subjects, participate in pop-up ensembles, and develop skills and knowledge that they would not otherwise gain in the private lesson setting.
 All will have the chance to discover new interests and benefit from a better understanding of themselves as musicians and their place in the community.
 All Exploration offerings are included in tuition.
 These classes are available to not only SJSM students - but to their entire family - with a design to develop well-rounded musicians, enrich families, and build community.

 Thank you for being a part of the SJSM community.

-St. Joseph’s School of Music began over fifty years ago, and we now mark a new chapter, as we embark on the next fifty years as your community music school.
-With a mission to serve and educate through high quality music instruction, we are passionate about providing lessons and enrichment, knowing it is an essential part of a community's health and well-being.
+St. Joseph’s School of Music began over fifty years ago, with a mission to serve and educate through high quality music instruction.
+We are passionate about providing lessons and enrichment, knowing it is an essential part of a community's health and well-being.